Last Updated on November 8, 2024

 More frequently than you think.
 Obi-Wan wasn’t lying when he said, “Your eyes can deceive you; don’t trust them.”
 He might have been talking about tire pressure.
 Unfortunately, what the eye perceives tends not to align with what the tire gauge measures.

-Regardless of whether or not your tire(s) looks low, the rule of thumb to follow when it comes to checking pressure is once a month, and possibly more if the weather is constantly fluctuating.
+Regardless of whether or not your tire(s) look low, the rule of thumb for checking pressure is once a month, possibly more if the weather is constantly fluctuating.

 For every 10-degree drop in air temperature, the pressure in your tires fluctuates by 1-2 pounds per square inch.
 The best time to check the pressure is after the tires have been cooled and your car has sat idle for a while.